outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

     1. Use GBK encoding method to get the *cp936* code point;
     2. Convert *cp936* code point to Unicode code point by system API call;
     3. Encode Unicode code point to UTF-8.
+3. When programming, an *unsigned long* will hold a Unicode code point.

 # 3 File